Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Gyvji kills things multiple times over.
 * Lashol has some weird thing going on with its bonus damage.
 * Aube has no texture.
-* Description of invisible walls is based on abazon.
 * Falling in the Serene Spire can be ignored with mouse movement.
-* No descriptions for harmony platforms and ladders

 **Low priority nitpicks**